-The plant features multiple upright stems long, rigid, and slender and topped with large leafy bracts.
+The cyperus grass plant features multiple upright stems that are long, rigid, slender, and topped with large leafy bracts.

-The green-colored leafy bracts grow into a circle looking like an umbrella.
+The green-colored leaf-like bracts grow into a circle, looking like an umbrella.

 This is why the plant is commonly referred to as an umbrella papyrus plant.